Update: This article was last updated on 3rd February 2025 to reflect the accuracy and up-to-date information on the page.

 2. Battery Life

-Chromebooks boast impressive battery lives — typically in the range of 10 hours or more.
+Chromebooks have amazing battery lives — usually between 10 hours or more.
 Laptops, on the other hand, tend to have shorter battery lives of around 5 to 7 hours.
 This is something to keep in mind if your child will be using the computer for long periods of time away from an outlet.

 3. Operating System